What is new in Dart 3? Exploring the new features: Switch Expressions, Patterns, Records, Class Modifiers, and More

 Sealed Classes

-In Dart 3, the keyword used to define a sealed class is sealed.
-Like in other programming languages, a sealed class in Dart is a class that cannot be inherited by other classes outside its declaration.
-This means that subclasses of the sealed class must be declared in the same file.
+class in Dart is a class that cannot be inherited by other classes outside its declaration.
+This means that

 Sealed classes in Dart are often used in combination with switch expressions.
 The switch structure can exhaustively use the subclasses of a sealed class, ensuring that all possible cases are handled.